algolia/query-suggestions/connector/CONFIG.md

 - `replicas`: `true|false` - Default: `true`

-Whether to use analytics of the replicas indices too.
+Whether to use the analytics of the replicas indices too.

 ### Analytics